Logo of the The Poor Swiss

 Conclusion

 Overall, it is good to see a new digital bank account with a strong focus on sustainability.
 It is also interesting to see that it does not focus on ESG but on the UN Sustainable Development Goals instead.
-The fact that they use actively managed funds makes them different from other Robo-advisors.
+The fact that they use actively managed funds makes them different from other robo-advisors.

 More reading